YOUR ULTIMATE GUIDE TO ESG INVESTING

 “this is not surprising because no standard definition of company sustainability exists.”
 1

 While it is good news that more companies are beginning to report their sustainability measurements, the reporting and measurement of this data is not yet standardized.

 Consider this example…

-I’m a car guy.
-I drive a gas hog, V8 powered truck.
+I’m a car guy and a DIY'er.
+I drive a V8 powered truck.
 The library near my home has parking spots designated for “fuel efficient vehicles only.”

 Because ESG measurements can be similarly subjective, it can lead to misrepresentation of the reported data.